Bonferroni correction

 Bonferroni correction is a method to counteract the multiple comparisons problem in statistics.
+It is named after the mathematician Carlo Emilio Bonferroni.

 Background

 Statistical hypothesis testing is based on rejecting the null hypothesis when the likelihood of the observed data would be low if the null hypothesis were true.
-If multiple hypotheses are tested, the probability of observing a rare event increases, and therefore, the likelihood of incorrectly rejecting a null hypothesis (i.e., making a Type I error) increases.
+When multiple hypotheses are tested, the probability of observing a rare event increases, so the likelihood of incorrectly rejecting a null hypothesis (i.e., making a Type I error) increases if multiple null hypotheses are true.

 The Bonferroni correction compensates for that increase by testing each individual hypothesis at a significance level of $\alpha/m$, where $\alpha$ is the desired overall alpha level and $m$ is the number of hypotheses.
-For example, if a trial is testing $m = 20$ hypotheses with a desired overall $\alpha = 0.05$, then the Bonferroni correction would test each individual hypothesis at $\alpha = 0.05/20 = 0.0025$.
+For example, if a trial is testing $m = 20$ hypotheses with a desired overall $\alpha = 0.05$, the Bonferroni-corrected alpha level would be $\alpha = 0.05/20 = 0.0025$.
 The method is named for its use of the Bonferroni inequalities.

 The Bonferroni correction can also be applied as a p-value adjustment: Using that approach, instead of adjusting the alpha level, each p-value is multiplied by the number of tests (with adjusted p-values that exceed 1 then being reduced to 1), and the alpha level is left unchanged.
 The significance decisions using this approach will be the same as when using the alpha-level adjustment approach.